AFLplusplus/AFLplusplus/README.md

 When source code is *NOT* available, afl++ offers various support for fast, on-the-fly instrumentation of black-box binaries.

+If you do not have to use Unicorn the following setup is recommended:
+  * run 1 afl-fuzz -Q instance with CMPLOG (`-c 0` + `AFL_COMPCOV_LEVEL=2`)
+  * run 1 afl-fuzz -Q instance with QASAN  (`AFL_USE_QASAN=1`)
+  * run 1 afl-fuzz -Q instance with LAF (``AFL_PRELOAD=libcmpcov.so` + `AFL_COMPCOV_LEVEL=2`)
+Then run as many instances as you have cores left with either -Q mode or - better - use a binary rewriter like afl-dyninst, retrowrite, zipr, fibre, etc.

+For Qemu mode, check out the persistent mode and snapshot features, they give a huge speed improvement!

 ### QEMU

 For linux programs and its libraries this is accomplished with a version of